Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Methods and Data

 \item \(X(p)\) is the 1x6 row vector of parameter values at pixel p for the six factors:

 \end{itemize}

-We calculated the predicted vulnerability for each pixel by multiplying each factor's parameter value by its corresponding AHP weight i.e. the dot product of the vector W with the transpose of the vector X(p):
+We calculated the predicted vulnerability for each pixel by multiplying each factor's parameter value by its corresponding AHP weight i.e., the dot product of the vector \(W\) with the transpose of the vector \(X(p)\):

+Eq~(\ref{eq1}),~(\ref{eq2}) and (\ref{eq3}) were used to create the vulnerability map of the Ganga buffer region.
 We used Google Earth Engine to multiply the AHP weights with the bucketed values for each layer at each pixel and aggregated them to get our final vulnerability scores for the entire Ganga buffer.
-More information about the Remote Sensing datasets we used on Google Earth Engine can be found in Supplemental Table S2.
+More information about the remote sensing datasets we used on Google Earth Engine can be found in \nameref{S2_Table}.